dagwud/thewoodlands-help/token.md

 ### How do I get a token?

-Join the [telegram channel](https://t.me/woodlands_raven) and ask for one.
-Simple as that.

-### What do I do with this token?

-Send the bot a `/token` command, then when it asks for the token, provide the six-letter code you've been given.
+Send the bot a `/token` command - that's it.
+If there are tokens available, you'll be allocated one and you're good to go.

-### Are tokens transferable?
+### What if there are no tokens available?

-Yes, but each token can only be used once.
+Ask on the [telegram channel](https://t.me/woodlands_raven) if more tokens can be allocated.
+This will depend on available server capacity.

 ### What if the token doesn't work?